Patricia Highsmith’s 1955 novel asks: “how far would you go to better yourself?” For Tom Ripley, murder may be the answer.

 Tom is a man grasping at the American dream – to be a somebody.
 Ultimately, it’s a compelling mix that leaves the reader unsure whether to despise the killer or cheer the self-made man.

 Quoted edition published by Vintage, 1999

 - Don’t Look Now, by Daphne du Maurier (death in Venice)

 - Convenience Store Woman, by Sayaka Murata (fitting in, mimicry)

 - The Secret History, by Donna Tartt (class, young people, fitting in, murder)

 - Pyscho, by Robert Bloch (sexual hang-ups, murder)

-- Catch Me if You Can – film (the long con)
+- Catch Me If You Can, by Frank Abagnale (the long con)

 - And Then There Were None, by Agatha Christie (retro murder)